ICSM/pgmuvi/paper.md

 `tinygp` is more general, and is able to retain a high degree of flexibility while still being fast thanks to a `JAX`-based implementation.
 This makes it feasible to implement models in `tinygp` that are equivalent to those in `pgmuvi`, but `pgmuvi` is designed to provide a shallower learning curve by packaging GPs with data transforms and inference routines.
 In essence, `tinygp` could in principle be substituted for GPyTorch as the backend on which `pgmuvi` relies.
+For a summary of the state of the art of GPR in astronomy, see the recent review by @arev_2023_gps.

 # Method and Features